sriramlab/PyRHE/README.md

 ```
 python run_rhe.py --config <config file>
 ```
-See the [example](https://github.com/sriramlab/PyRHE/tree/main/example) folder for an example usage.
+See the [example](https://github.com/sriramlab/PyRHE/tree/main/example) folder for the example usage for running the package for RHE, RHE_DOM, and GENIE.

 # Parameters
 ```
+model: The model to run (e.g., rhe, rhe_dom, genie).
 genotype (-g): The path of PLINK BED genotype file
 phenotype (-p): The path of phenotype file
 covariate (-c): The path of covariate file